Uncertainty Quantification (UQ)#

 from multiprocessing import Pool

-sampler.pool = Pool(nprocs) # nprocs is the number of parallel process to use
+sampler.pool = Pool(nprocs) # nprocs is the number of parallel processes to use

 sampler.run_mcmc(p0, iterations, *args, **kwargs)